What is the difference between the categories of eggs. How to choose eggs in a store

 XL – 73 g and more

-Carrying moment
+Bearing moment

 So while the inscription “organic” on the packaging of eggs in our supermarkets does not guarantee us anything.
 True, there are organizations that have developed their own voluntary environmental certification systems.